 2) Ethics & professionalism

 ♥⇒ One very good opportunity to let other people know your qualities is your internship.
-This is the time when you have actually entered in a company but for very short duration.
+This is the time when you have actually entered in a company but for a very short duration.
 This is the time to let people know about your talents so that your stay here becomes permanent.
 Penny Loretto in the balance careers has an experience of more than 20 years in human resources and internship advertisements.
 She has made this very clear for internees that this is the ideal moment to turn this internship into a long term job.
-Find her article below which is a great source of guidance to impress your supervisors at job to a point that they finally hire you.
+Find her article below which is a great source of guidance to impress your supervisors at the job to a point that they finally hire you.

 3) Soft skills

 ♥⇒ Another great pick for you is “5 traits employers really want younger workers to have” by Daniel Bortz on monster.com.
-He has given reference of a study concluding that employers care more about the soft skills of employees than the technical skills.
-He says that the hard skills can be taught but if these values are present in the employees, this is a proof of commitment towards their organization.
+He has given reference to a study concluding that employers care more about the soft skills of employees than the technical skills.
+He says that the hard skills can be taught but if these values are present in the employees, this is proof of commitment towards their organization.
 Yes, this is true.
 Commitment of employee towards his job, his loyalty and integrity matter; rest he can learn through training.
 Read the complete article below:

 ♥⇒ A very useful source is “top 7 qualities employers are looking for in candidates” on undercover recruiter.
 The best thing about this article is the combination of 3 C’s to get your favorite kind of job.
 Among these 3 C’s, one new factor described is the contacts which is indeed a considerable way to getting a good job.
 It has both negative and positive applications nowadays.
 Undercover recruiter describes it as a positive way to get a job while the current practice in many parts of the world is contrary.
 It allows the hiring of incompetent acquaintances of the current employees too.
-So, a very thin differentiating layer exists between the white and black practices when it comes to contacts in hiring process.
-This article focuses upon the white practices of socializing to get the jobs.
+So, a very thin differentiating layer exists between the white and black practices when it comes to contacts in the hiring process.
+This article focuses on the white practices of socializing to get the jobs.

 They have discussed the 7 most preferred qualities later.
 One quality is unique among these and undoubtedly, the most important today: the leadership ability.
-Possessing this trait has become top preference due to the presence of challenging work environment today and it caps all the other qualities.
+Possessing this trait has become top preference due to the presence of challenging work environments today and it caps all the other qualities.
 As a result, today most of the recruiters focus on probing into the leadership abilities of candidates.
-Similarly, companies tend to give more growth opportunities to the employees who possess leadership abilities.
-Such employees are more likely to lead and possess stronger vision.
+Similarly, companies tend to give more growth opportunities to employees who possess leadership abilities.
+Such employees are more likely to lead and possess a stronger vision.
 This helps the company to cope with any unannounced challenges in the industry.

 Characteristics employers look for in an employee ; Our perspective